humaiyun/Keplar/README.md

 <hr>
 <h2 id="about"> ❓ About </h2>

 Keplar is a personal Discord bot project that is constantly expanding.
 The purpose of this bot is to be a bot for use by my friends and I in our own private Discord servers.
 With that in mind, this bot was coded assuming it would only be used for private server use.
-This means the bot has no formal permission handling (e.g. `everyone`, `administrator`, `moderators`, etc.), moderation (e.g. `kick`, `ban`, `remove`, `mute`, etc.), or automated commands (e.g. `auto roles`, `server event logging`, `command disabling`, etc.).
+This means the bot has no formal permission handling (e.g. `everyone`, `administrator`, `moderators`, etc.), or automated commands (e.g. `auto roles`, `command disabling`, etc.).

 <strong>Keplar is an ongoing project of mine and it is still under active development at the moment.</strong>